embeddedartistry/arduino-logger/README.md

 You can remove all logging calls from the binary at compile-time by defining `LOG_EN_DEFAULT` to `false`.

-The setting can be changed in your build system or by defining the desired value in `platform_logger.h` before including the necessary logging library header.
+The setting can be changed in your build system or by defining the desired value in `platform_logger.h` before including the necessary strategy library header.

 ```
 -DLOG_EN_DEFAULT=false